8base/old-documentation/development-tools/sdk/auth/react-auth.md

 /* Decorated export */
 export default compose(withAuth, withApollo)(AuthCallback);
 ```
-**auth**, **history**, and **client** objects get passed to the function as arguments.
+**auth**, **history**, and **client** objects are passed to the function as arguments.
 Using these modules, most final authentication flows can be established.
 For example, the `idToken` and `email` of the authenticated user can be returned from the `auth.getAuthorizedData` method.
-These values can then get used to querying the API using the `client.query` method.
+These values can then be used to query the API using the `client.query` method.

 {% hint style="warning" %}
 ##### How to use the idToken